bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/index.md

 # Home

-Welcome to my Github project site, which I'm aiming to keep as a one-stop-shop for all to understand what I'm building, follow along with regular progress updates or try to ~~steal~~ learn from my lessons!
+Welcome to my Github project blog site, which I'm aiming to keep as a one-stop-shop for all to understand what I'm building, follow along with regular progress updates or try to learn as I learn!

+Please use the links under the title to see more!

+  - Mike

 ---